Virginia Tech® home

 Welcome to Project Global Officer (GO)

-• Project GO provides fully funded, six or eight-week scholarships for ROTC cadets to study strategic languages that are considered critical to national security, in immersive summer programs overseas or domestically.
+• Project GO provides fully funded, seven or eight-week scholarships for ROTC cadets to study strategic languages that are considered critical to national security, in immersive summer programs overseas or domestically.

 • Project GO is an initiative sponsored by the Defense Language and National Security Education Office and administered by the Institute of International Education.

-• Virginia Tech’s Russian and Arabic Programs are honored to be recipients of a 2022-2023 Project GO award.
-VT’s Russian program will offer a study abroad program in Latvia in Summer 2023.
-VT’s Arabic program will offer a study abroad program in Oman in Summer 2023.
+• The Russian program will offer a study abroad program in Latvia in Summer 2024, and the Arabic program will be held in Oman in Summer 2024.

-• Project GO is focused on improving the language skills, regional expertise and intercultural communication skills of future military officers.
-Students of any major are encouraged to apply.
+• Project GO is focused on improving the language skills, regional expertise and inter-cultural communication skills of future military officers.
+Students of all majors are encouraged to apply.

 • All ROTC students who have completed at least 2 semesters (or 1 year) of Russian and/or Arabic are invited to apply for a Project GO scholarship.